AneeshPulukkul/data-aptor-ai/ProductRequirementDocument.md

 Organizations often struggle to determine whether their datasets are suitable for AI applications due to issues like missing data, inconsistencies, bias, or compliance risks.
 Manual assessments are time-consuming and error-prone, and there is no standardized tool to automate AI readiness evaluation across diverse dataset types.

 ### 1.4 Solution
-DataReady AI will automate the assessment of datasets using a standardized framework, providing:
+DataAptor AI will automate the assessment of datasets using a standardized framework, providing:
 - A numerical AI readiness score (0–100) based on weighted criteria.
 - Detailed reports highlighting strengths, weaknesses, and recommendations.
 - Support for structured (e.g., CSV, SQL), semi-structured (e.g., JSON, XML), and unstructured (e.g., text, images, audio) data.